MrSloth-dev/42.Minishell/README.md

 - kill (isilva-t understand)
 - exit - exit the program, need to free memory before (isilva-t - its a interruption of the program, in other ft than main ft)
 -
-- getcwd - return char* to current directory.
+- getcwd - return char* of current directory.
 Need to alocate buffer for string --->>> 21_getcwd
-- chdir
+- chdir - function returns 0 on sucess, and -1 if directory doesent exist --->>> 22_chdir
-- stat
+- stat --->>> tested but maybe not necessary
-- lstat
+- lstat NO
-- fstat
+- fstat NO
 - unlink - remove?
 - execve - execute other binaries
 - dup - duplicate the file descriptor
 - dup2 - rewrite the file descritor for another, used in redirection
 - pipe - create a channel of communication between file descritors.
 - opendir
 - readdir
 - closedir
-- strerror
+- strerror NO
 - perror
-- isatty
+- isatty NO
-- ttyname
+- ttyname NO
-- ttyslot
+- ttyslot NO
-- ioctl,
+- ioctl, NO
 - getenv
-- tcsetattr
+- tcsetattr NO
-- tcgetattr
+- tcgetattr NO
-- tgetent
+- tgetent NO
-- tgetflag
+- tgetflag NO
-- tgetnum
+- tgetnum NO
-- tgetstr
+- tgetstr NO
-- tgoto
+- tgoto NO
-- tputs
+- tputs NO

 ### Features to Implement
 - [ ] Display a prompt when waiting for a new command;